michaelzhang917/CarND-Capstone/README.md

 ## The Team

-This is the capstone project repo for team _What's In a Name?
-(WIN)_.
-Team WIN is composed of the following course participants:
+Our team  _What's In a Name?
+(WIN)_ is composed of the following course participants:

 <table>
   <tr>